ggreer/the_silver_searcher/README.md

 # The Silver Searcher #

 My attempt to make something better than ack, which itself is better than grep.
-Right now it's nowhere close.
+Right now, it's not.

 ## Why use ag? ##